 For residential development, we define major development as 10 or more homes and/or a proposal for a site area of over 0.5 hectares.
 For other forms of development (offices, industry, retail and so on) the definition refers to the development of over 1,000 square metres of floor space and/or over one hectare or more of a site.
 Major development also includes mining or working minerals and all waste developments.
-These definitions are set by the Office of the Deputy Prime Minister (ODPM).
+These definitions are set by the government.

-Procedure: We will let all occupiers who share a common boundary with an application site know, as well as those properties on the opposite side of any road.
-A site notice will be displayed on or near the site for 21 days.
-We will also publish a notice in the local newspaper (currently the Darlington and Stockton Times, published on Fridays).
+Procedure: We will, subject to the individual case, inform occupiers who share a common boundary with an application site and / or display a site notice (or more than one site notice if appropriate) on or near the site for 21 days.
+We will also publish a notice in the local newspaper (currently the Darlington and Stockton Times published on Fridays).